-Gone are the days of 9-to-5 workplaces.
-Employees now expect an anywhere, anytime environment.
+The typical 9-5 work model no longer suits everyone and employees now often expect an anywhere, anytime environment.
 This has been made possible by ever-evolving technology, but it is complex to realise.
 The market is packed with a dizzying number of variations, making it impossible to find one off-the-shelf solution that will deliver everything a business needs, meaning that time and money is regularly wasted.

-Launching Aura, as the pandemic was taking hold, involved bringing two newly acquired businesses and their respective teams together, in what had become an entirely remote environment.
-To meet ambitious growth targets, Alpesh knew he needed to quickly unite the 2 leadership teams, boost the sales team’s capability, and build staff management skills to meet the demands that aggressive growth would bring, at the same time as creating one inclusive culture that embraced the company values of being collaborative, responsible, and transformative.
+To meet ambitious growth targets, Alpesh knew he needed to quickly unite the two leadership teams, boost the sales team’s capability and build staff management skills to meet the demands that aggressive growth would bring, at the same time as creating one inclusive culture that embraced the company values of being collaborative, responsible, and transformative.

 Alpesh, who is a great believer that a shining work culture equals a productive team, went about finding an HR expert who could support them to deliver these goals.
 At this stage, he didn’t need a full-time HR seat on the board but did need a commercially experienced, strategic HR expert who had a deep experience of this type of high-growth, investor backed environment and would therefore make a rapid impact and build the foundations to move forward from.